zilial/html-images-gallery-solved/README.md

 - [ ] Use relative paths based on the current file location.
   - Half step.
   - Full step.
-- [ ] Use relative paths based on the project root.
+- [ ] Use absolute paths based on the project root.
-- [ ] Link files to your static HTML website.
+- [ ] Link files to your static HTML document.
   - CSS files.
   - JS files.
   - Images.
 - [ ] Construct paths to navigate through pages of a static website.
+- [ ] Link external pages to your Website.

 ## Standard requirements